All on 4 Cost: The Honest Guide

 The ‘steaks’ are then placed on your implant wounds to promote faster and improved healing by stimulating collagen production.

-Macquarie Street Centre adopted this procedure for many years ago as part of our standard All on 4 treatment inclusions.
+Macquarie Street Dental adopted this procedure many years ago as part of our standard All on 4 treatment inclusions.
 In our experience, platelet-rich plasma greatly assists with healing and in the creation of new, healthy gum tissue.

-Five Questions for your All on 4 Provider
+5 Questions for your All on 4 Provider About Treatment Inclusions

 1. Is tooth removal included?

-2. Is platelet-rich plasma included standard or an extra?
+2. Is platelet-rich plasma included as standard or an extra?

 3. Will the dentist charge more if I need more than four implants?

-4. Are follow up appointments included, how many?
+4. Are follow up appointments included, and if so, how many?

 5. Is a custom night-guard included to protect my teeth while I sleep?